 Find out why we chose the Fujifilm XT-2 as the Best Pro-Crop Mirrorless Camera, and the Sony A7R II as the Best Full-Frame Mirrorless Camera.

-We’ve issued other awards too, like Best Budget Camera or Best Value Full-Frame Camera!
+We’ve issued other awards too, like Best Mid-Grade Camera or Best Value Full-Frame Camera!
 Look for the Mountain Tripper badge to find our top picks.

 Lightweight mirrorless camera systems are the wave of the future.
 Landscape photographers can and should take advantage of the extra mobility afforded by these small but capable bodies.
 With so many options on the market right now, it can be hard to sift through all product choices to find the right camera for your needs.

 Of course, landscape photographers have their own unique set of needs that can vary greatly from other types of photographers and it’s often hard to find recommendations tailored specifically to our craft.

 As an experienced landscape photographer that shoots with mirrorless cameras, I’m here to help!
 Based on my own research and personal experience, I’ve compiled the following list that features the best mirrorless cameras for landscape photography.

 Best Pro-Grade (Crop-Sensor) Mirrorless Cameras

 Best Full-Frame Mirrorless Cameras